etiennecollin/ift4055/report/main.typ

 did poorly on.
 A GFlowNet will fulfill this role.

-Many other candidates were considered and researched to fill the surrogate network role, such as Probabilistic Neural Networks, Variational Inference networks and GFlowNets.
+Many other candidates were considered and researched to fill the surrogate network role, such as Multi-Layer Perceptrons, Probabilistic Neural Networks, Variational Inference networks, Variational Autoencoders and GFlowNets.
 However, GPs were chosen for their simplicity, relatively inexpensive-to-sample and train nature and their ability to provide uncertainty estimates.
 This last property proves to be crucial for our problem.

 In particular, the GP used was based on the "High-Dimensional Bayesian Optimization with Sparse Axis-Aligned Subspaces" (SAASBO) paper